yossef-khaled/Web-landing-page/projects/landing-page/README.md

 ## What I have done

 - Add a nav bar that includes all the sections.
-- Add three sections, each with some children.
+- Add four sections, each with some children.
 - Add an event listener for each button in the sections.